About

 Elizabeth Collins

-My name is Elizabeth Collins, though most people call me Libby, and I’m from Phoenix, Arizona.
-I’m a senior at the University of Pennsylvania studying Communications and Consumer Psychology, driven by a lifelong passion for storytelling that informs, engages, and inspires.
+My name is Elizabeth Collins, though most people call me Libby, and I’m a recent graduate of the University of Pennsylvania, where I studied Communication and Consumer Psychology.
+I’m originally from Phoenix, Arizona, and I’m driven by a lifelong passion for storytelling that informs, engages, and inspires.

-I thrive at the intersection of journalism, media, entertainment, and marketing, where storytelling isn’t just about information—it’s about impact.
-Whether through video production, editorial work, or creative strategy, I aim to craft content that captivates audiences, challenges perspectives, and sparks conversation.
+I thrive at the intersection of journalism, media, entertainment, and marketing—where storytelling isn’t just about information, but impact.
+Whether through video production, editorial work, or creative strategy, I aim to craft content that captivates audiences, challenges perspectives, and sparks meaningful conversation.